Duty, Virginia

 Duty is an unincorporated community in Dickenson County, Virginia, United States.

 History

 A post office was established at Duty in 1888, and remained in operation until it was discontinued in 1958.
-One Mr. Duty, an early postmaster, gave the community his last name.
-Duty (pronounced "Doo-tee") was home to one of the largest coal mines in the world at the time, Clinchfield Coal Company's Moss #3 complex.
+An early postmaster gave the community his last name.
+Duty was home to one of the largest coal mines in the world at the time, Clinchfield Coal Company's Moss #3 complex.
 The mine produced bituminous coal from a geological anomaly where the Jawbone and Tiller seams came together and produced a single seam of coal anywhere from 25 to 30 feet thick.